ndormoy/Override/level02/Ressources/walkthrough.md

 at first we think thath the point of the exercise was to call: system("/bin/sh");

-but we had to pass the strncmp and for us it was very complicated so we decided to do a string attack:
+but we had to pass the strncmp and for us it was very hard so we decided to do a string attack:

 First thing we've done, is to calculate the distances between s and ptr.
-Beacause ptr is containing the password and if we find the distances between s and ptr we could print the memory and find what was inside the stack so the password.
+Because ptr is containing the password and if we find the distance between s and ptr we could print the memory and find what was inside the stack so the password.

-we know by looking the decompilated code that s is rbp-70h and ptr  is rbp-A0h => a0 = 160 and 70 = 112 => we've tried with theses value
+we know by looking the decompilated code that s is rbp-70h and ptr  is rbp-A0h => a0 = 160 and 70 = 112 => we've tried with theses values
 but we didnt find the reel start of s we didnt find were was ptr.

 So we decided to do the same thing but with s2 rbp-110h:
 110 => 272
 a0  => 160

-272 - 160 = 112 ==> divide by 8 to have block of memory in 64 bits
+272 - 160 = 112 ==> divide by 8 to have blocks of memory in 64 bits
 => 112 / 8 = 14 => So the distance between s2 and ptr is 14 blocks

 We also know that the password is 41 bytes long (29 in hex),